 By enabling “VAT JS Validation” the VAT field will automatically identify the required VAT code based on the country picked by the customer.

 Tooltips appear each time a customer clicks on a required field.
-You can show them enabling relative option.
+You can show them by enabling the related option.

-With the Checkout Style option you can choose if you want the checkout to be arranged in a single column or in two columns (as set by default on WooCommerce).
+With the Checkout Style option, you can choose if you want the checkout to be arranged in a single column or two columns (as set by default on WooCommerce).